Can you still hear the last goodnight?

 - Live Album: Clarity Live, a live album featuring ''Clarity'' in its entirety available on their website.

-- Long Runner Lineup: After replacing Mitch Porter with Rick Burch, they've kept the same lineup for over fifteen years.
+- Long-Runner Line-up: After replacing Mitch Porter with Rick Burch, they've kept the same lineup for over twenty years, making the band a Type 2.

 - Non-Appearing Title: "Bleed American" which is sometimes referred to as "Salt Sweat Sugar".

 - This is because the title received some flak in the wake of 9/11, so Bleed American had to be reissued as a Self-Titled Album and the title track was renamed "Salt Sweat Sugar".
-However, this decision would later be reversed.
+However, this decision would later be reversed with the 2008 re-issue.

-- Record Producer: Mark Trombino produced Clarity, Bleed American and Invented.
-Pixies producer Gil Norton produced Futures, and Nirvana producer Butch Vig produced Chase This Light.
+- Record Producer: Mark Trombino produced Static Prevails, Clarity, Bleed American and Invented.
+The Pixies producer Gil Norton produced Futures, and Nirvana producer Butch Vig produced Chase This Light.
+In recent years, Justin Meldal-Johnsen took the role of producer for Integrity Blues and Surviving.

-- Self-Titled Album: Two, their first release, and Bleed American which was renamed Jimmy Eat World after the September 11th attacks.
+- Self-Titled Album: Two, their first release, and Bleed American which was renamed Jimmy Eat World after the September 11th attacks, though the latter would later be reverted years after 9/11.

 - Shout-Out: "A Praise Chorus" references lyrics Tommy James and the Shondells, Madness, Mötley Crüe, They Might Be Giants, Bad Company, and The Promise Ring.
 The line "Come on Davey/Sing me something that I know" is also a shout-out to Davey von Bohlen, The Promise Ring's singer and close friend of the band, who provides backing vocals for that song.